coder/coder/examples/web-server/nginx/README.md

 1. Start a Coder deployment with a wildcard subdomain.
 See [this guide](https://coder.com/docs/v2/latest/admin/configure#wildcard-access-url) for more information.

-2. You'll need a subdomain and the a wildcard subdomain configured that resolves to server's public ip.
+2. Configure your DNS provider to point your YOUR_SUBDOMAIN and \*.YOUR_SUBDOMAIN to your server's public ip.

    > For example, to use `coder.example.com` as your subdomain, configure `coder.example.com` and `*.coder.example.com` to point to your server's public ip.
 This can be done by adding A records in your DNS provider's dashboard.